7 ways to get discount eyeglasses

 1. Shop for eyeglasses online

-Shopping online can be one of the best ways to get discount eyeglasses.
-Online eyewear shops offer a wide range of frames for under $20, and bargain hunters can find frames for as little as $6.
+Shopping online can be one of the best ways to get discount eyeglasses, especially if you have a fairly simple prescription (you'll need a valid RX to order).
+Online eyewear shops offer a wide range of frames for less than $20, and bargain hunters can find frames for as little as $6.

 Why are glasses so much cheaper online?
 It’s partly because optical shops need to pay retail space rent and the salaries of staff members who do frame fittings and sell eyeglasses.